Kalixone/ReadSphere/README.md

 ## 📸 Screenshots

-Here, you'll discover screenshots illustrating the functionality of select sample endpoints from the "Bookstore Online" project.
+Here, you'll discover screenshots illustrating the functionality of select sample endpoints from the "ReadSphere" project.
 Please bear in mind that these are just a few instances, with a comprehensive video showcasing all available endpoints awaiting you further below.

 ### User Registration:
 ![User Registration](https://i.imgur.com/yHYP8Lu.png)